 Ultimate Vegan Butter Recipe

-- Place avocado oil in a medium-sized bowl and add the shortening.
-If the shortening is semi-solid, place the bowl over a pot of simmering water.
+- Place ¼ cup avocado oil and 2 cups coconut oil in a medium-sized bowl.
+If the coconut oil is semi-solid, place the bowl over a pot of simmering water.
 Let it soften while making and flavoring hemp milk.
 Don't let it melt completely or get warmer than room temperature.

 - Stir the mixture occasionally until it is soft enough to pour.
-Use a spoon to whip avocado oil into the softened shortening until the mixture is smooth.
+Use a spoon to whip avocado oil into the softened coconut oil until the mixture is smooth.

 Make Hemp Milk

-- Place water and hemp hearts in a blender.
+- Place ¾ cup filtered water and 2 TB hemp hearts in a blender.
 Blend on high for 1-2 minutes.
 Lay a large handkerchief or square of thin cotton fabric over a bowl.
 Pour hemp milk in, and carefully gather the top.
 Squeeze and wring until all the liquid is extracted.
 Toss out the pulp.

 Flavor Hemp Milk

 - Rinse and drain the blender.
 Return hemp milk to blender.
-Add salt, sugar, lactic acid, and red palm oil.
+Add 1 ½ tsp. sea salt, 1 ½ tsp. raw sugar, ½ tsp.
+Druids Grove lactic acid powder and ¼ tsp. virgin red palm oil .
 Measure accurately for optimal flavor.
 Blend briefly on medium speed until the color is uniform.

-- With the blender running at medium speed, pour the whisked oil and shortening mixture into the center of the blender.
-As the mixture thickens, turn the blender speed up.
+- With the blender running at medium speed, pour the whisked oil mixture into the center of the flavored hemp milk.
+As it, turn the blender speed up.
 Stop as soon as all the ingredients are mostly mixed.

 - Take a spatula and scrape the sides of the vegan butter toward the center of the blender.
 Blend a final time briefly on high speed until the butter is uniform.
 You will have a spoonable, fluffy, pale yellow butter.